 Pollack Peacebuilding offers fractional or part-time Chief Wellness Officers (CWOs), also called Chief Wellbeing Officers, to organizations looking to enhance wellbeing across their workforce but which are not yet ready to bring on a full-time CWO.
 With a focus on preventing burnout, increasing employee health and happiness, and turning conflicts into opportunities, a Chief Wellness Officer is uniquely positioned as a senior executive wholly focused on balancing the bottom line with elevating employee wellbeing.

 Professional burnout is on the rise and is an increasingly studied phenomenon.
-According to the American Medical Association, burnout levels are the highest in recorded history, with three out of five employees citing severe work-related stress, motivation issues, low energy levels, and minimal interest in their work.
-Physical fatigue, emotional and mental exhaustion, and cognitive “weariness” are also common problems in the American workforce.
+According to the American Psychological Association, burnout levels are the highest in recorded history.
+According to a 2022 Report by the U.S. Surgeon General, 84% of workers suggest their workplace has contributed to a mental health challenge, and 81% report they will be looking for workplaces that support mental health.
 To combat these and similar issues, more and more companies are employing chief wellness or wellbeing officers.
-CWOs are critical to organizations not only for the sake of employee wellbeing, which is important on a humanity level, but also for the sake of fiscal health, as employee well-being has been shown repeatedly to be a significant predictor of company innovation, productivity, and the bottom line.
+CWOs are critical to organizations not only for the sake of employee well-being but also for the sake of fiscal health, as employee well-being has been shown repeatedly to be a significant predictor of company innovation, productivity, and the bottom line.

 If a company truly aspires to a culture of wellness, someone at the senior level must OWN employee wellness priorities.
 An organization may have all the intention, all the strategy, and all the money in the world for employee health, but if no one in senior leadership is wholly focused on employee wellness, such initiatives will NOT likely be carried out effectively.
 Creating a culture that supports employee well-being requires a senior leader who possesses the necessary skills and talent to enhance employee health and happiness at both the high-level strategic and ground-level interpersonal levels and who has no other priorities other than employee wellness.